 The host is requested to:

-Provide a venue in line with hosting requirements (and cover the cost of this if not in company premises).
+Provide a venue in line with the hosting requirements (and cover the cost of this if not in company premises).

 Nominate a representative to join the UCAAT Programme Committee.

 Appoint an English-speaking local contact who works closely with ETSI’s assigned Event Professional on logistical aspects prior and during the event.